Last Updated on March 31, 2022 by Grow with Bovees

 You start by adding kitchen waste and other compostable content in one side, rotating five to ten times after each deposit or every two to three days.

-When the first side is full, you start adding scraps to the other one.
+When one chamber is full, you start adding kitchen scraps to the other chamber, starting a fresh batch.

-While one side cures to produce finished compost for you to scoop out, you can still add to the other side, thereby ensuring an uninterrupted supply of rich healthy fertilizer.
+While one side cures to produce the finished product for you to scoop out, you can still add to the other side, thereby ensuring an uninterrupted supply of rich healthy fertilizer.

 How Do You Get the Finished Compost Out of the Tumbler?